bonsai-rx/docs/articles/documentation-style-guide.md

 > [!TIP]
 > Article filenames should be simple and reflect either the article title or operator name.
 Titles can be omitted as they will be taken from the first `Heading 1` element.

-Here is a same `toc.yml` but this time with a nested table of content layout (articles will only be visible when group headings are clicked).
+Here is the same `toc.yml` but this time with a nested table of content layout (articles will only be visible when group headings are clicked).

 ```yml
 - href: ../index.md